ccashley12/portfolio-site/README.md

 ---

-### **Meet Up App**
+### **LinkUp App**

 A **serverless Progressive Web Application (PWA)** built with React.
-Meet Up helps users discover local events in specific cities.
+LinkUp helps users discover local events in specific cities.
 It integrates seamlessly with a real-time event API to provide an up-to-date list of happenings near you.

 **Key Features**: